Sulforaphane: benefits, dosage, contraindications

 CYTOCHROME P450 1A2: moderate interaction

 Sulforaphane may alter the levels and clinical effects of CYP1A2 substrates.
-It inhibits CYP1A2 enzyme activity according to in vitro studies, while its precursor, glucoraphanin, may boost the expression of this enzyme, influencing the metabolism of CYP1A2-dependent drugs.
+It inhibits CYP1A2 enzymatic activity according to in vitro studies, while its precursor, glucoraphanin, may increase the expression of this enzyme, affecting the metabolism of drugs dependent on CYP1A2.
 Examples: Caffeine, theophylline, clozapine, olanzapine.

 Cytochrome P450 3A4: moderate interaction

 Sulforaphane may increase the levels and effects of CYP3A4 substrates.
-Animal and in vitro studies suggest it inhibits CYP3A4 activity and reduces its expression, which could intensify the effect of drugs metabolized by this enzyme.
+Animal and in vitro studies suggest that it inhibits CYP3A4 activity and reduces its expression, which could intensify the effects of drugs metabolized by this enzyme.
 Examples: Simvastatin, cyclosporine, midazolam, ethinylestradiol.

 Precautions